brandonboesch/WirelessGame/README.md

 The only hardware needed for the slave devices are two FRDM-K64F microcontrollers and two 6LowPAN Shields.
 Simply attach the 6LoWPAN shields to the headers of the FRDM-K64F.
 The 6LoWPAN shields have Arduino R3 headers, and should connect easily to the FRDM-K64F.

 ## Battery power hardware (optional step)
 I recommend powering the devices via batteries so that they are untethered during play.
 This makes playing the ping-pong game a more authentic experience.
 Below is an image of how I connected the PowerBoost 500 charger and LiPo battery to the FRDM-K64F devices.
 I simply placed the LiPo battery flat against the FRDM-K64F's backside, put the PowerBoost 500 charger on top of that, and then zip tied them together.
-The PowerBoost 500 chargers are awesome, as they can charge your LiPos and also provide the required steady +5V that the FRDM-K64F required.
+The PowerBoost 500 chargers are awesome, as they can charge your LiPos and provide a steady +5V for the FRDM-K64F.
 Feel free to get creative here!

 <img src="images/power.png" width="600">

 ## Software setup
 Clone the repository onto your computer.
 Make sure mbed CLI is installed with the requirements as shown in this [video](https://www.youtube.com/watch?v=PI1Kq9RSN_Y&t=2s).

+The directory tree of this repo, along with a description of each of the different directories is below:
+* display - Sample code, drivers, and libraries for the ST7735 display.
+* images - Images that are used within this README.
+* master - Code that gets flashed to the master device.
+* motion - Sample code, drivers, and libraries for the accelerometer.
+* slave - Code that gets flased to the slave devices.

+You will need to compile the code for both the master and slave devices.
+To compile code for both of these device, run the compiling bash script from the root of this directory by using the command `./make.sh`

+TODO: make a bash script that compiles both the master and slave.